 Small Objects Blocking Your Path

 Picture this.
 You’re late to be somewhere while walking down the average corridor, when you notice something horrifying.
 A step ladder is lying on the ground.
 This can’t be happening now, not when you’re late, there is no way of passing by this object except finding another route.
 Oh wait I forgot, you can simply step over, or move it out the way like a normal human being.
 This isn’t the case in most video games however.
 The developers need to push you to go a certain direction, down a specific route, so in order to do this they must find some way to prevent the player from going off the beaten track.
-While in most cases this is a simple force field stopping you, it is much more hilarious when something like a couple of buckets or boxes stop the mighty protagonist in his tracks.
+While in most cases this is a simple force field stopping you or a low fence/wall, it is much more hilarious when something like a couple of buckets or boxes stop the mighty protagonist in his tracks.

 Carrying the Equivalent of a Shop in Your Inventory